Zacks Earnings Trends Highlights: Microsoft, Alphabet and Meta

 While it is not unusual for estimates to be adjusted lower, the magnitude and breadth of the Q2 estimate cuts are greater than we have seen in the comparable periods of other recent quarters.

-Since the start of the quarter last month, estimates have come down for 13 of the 16 Zacks sectors, with the biggest declines for the Transportation, Autos, Energy, Construction, and Basic Materials sectors.
+Since the start of the quarter, estimates have come down for 13 of the 16 Zacks sectors, with the biggest declines for the Transportation, Autos, Energy, Construction, and Basic Materials sectors.

-Estimates for the two largest earnings contributors to the index – Tech & Finance – have also declined since the quarter got underway.
+Estimates for the two largest earnings contributors to the index – Tech & Finance – have declined since the quarter began.

-Tech sector earnings are expected to be up +12.8% in Q2 on +9.9% higher revenues.
-While these earnings growth expectations are materially below where they stood at the start of April, the revisions trend appears to have notably reversed in recent days.
+Tech sector earnings are expected to be up +12.4% in Q2 on +9.8% higher revenues.
+While these earnings growth expectations are materially below where they stood at the start of April, the revisions trend appears to have notably reversed course in recent weeks, as we have been flagging lately.

-In last week's report, regular readers saw this reversal in the Tech sector's revisions trend when we shared the evolution of the sector's full-year earnings growth expectations.

-Hard to tell at this stage how durable this reversal in the Tech sector's estimates will prove to be, but the favorable turn in the sector's Q2 estimates at least prove that the shift to the annual growth pace isn't solely a function of strong positive Q1 earnings releases, particularly the Mag 7 players that reported last week.
+Hard to tell at this stage how durable this reversal in the Tech sector’s estimates will prove to be, but the favorable turn in the sector’s Q2 estimates at least proves that the shift to the annual growth pace isn’t solely a function of strong positive Q1 earnings releases, particularly from the Mag 7 players.
 We can see this trend reversal in the estimates for Microsoft MSFT, Alphabet GOOGL and Meta META.

 The current Q2 Zacks Consensus EPS estimate for Alphabet of $2.12 is down from $2.15 on April 4th, but is up from $2.08 on April 25th and $2.07 a week prior to that.
 Similarly, for Meta, the current Q2 EPS estimate of $5.84 is down from $5.94 on April 4th, but up from $5.70 on May 2nd and $5.51 on April 25th.
 The revisions trend for Microsoft is similar, though the company’s current Q2 estimate is modestly higher relative to where it stood at the start of April.